What Foods To Eat On Your Period To Reduce Cramps & Weakness

 Salmon can help manage period pain and inflammation as it is rich in omega-3 fatty acids, according to studies

-These healthy fats have potent anti-inflammatory properties, which means they can help calm the storm of inflammation that may be contributing to your menstrual discomfort.
+These healthy fats have potent anti-inflammatory properties, which means they can help reduce inflammation that may be causing your period cramps.

 2) Leafy Greens